Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • For QIL and PACT, the relative proximity of $v$ to the transition point between quantized states does not impact the gradient to the quantization parameters.

-• However, the closer a given $v$ is to a transition point, the more likely it is to change its quantizationi bin($\bar{v}$) as a result of a learned update to $s$ (since a smaller change in $s$ is required), thereby resulting in a large jump in $\hat{v}$
+• However, the closer a given $v$ is to a transition point, the more likely it is to change its quantization bin($\bar{v}$) as a result of a learned update to $s$ (since a smaller change in $s$ is required), thereby resulting in a large jump in $\hat{v}$

 2.2 Step Size Gradient Scale

-• $L$: step size loss
+• Multiply step size loss by a grad_scale $g=1/\sqrt{N_WQ_P}$:

 2.3 Training